-Could you imagine if this year, where we are still isolated because of the pandemic, we integrate solitude as a spiritual discipline?
+Could you imagine if this year, as we are still isolated because of the pandemic, we integrate solitude as a spiritual discipline?
 Could you imagine the transformation that we would experience?
 What will happen in our families if we begin to teach them how to practice solitude?
-I believe that solitude should be one of our most important resolutions this year because solitude is the secret to reconnect with God, ourselves and others.
+I believe that solitude should be one of our most important resolutions this year because solitude is the secret to reconnecting with God, ourselves, and others.

-Solitude is the secret to reconnect with God and hear His voice.
+Solitude is the secret to reconnecting with God and hearing His voice.

-Solitude is the secret to reconnect with our heart and reflect upon our spiritual condition.
+Solitude is the secret to reconnecting with our heart and reflecting upon our spiritual condition.

-Solitude is the secret to reconnect with ourselves and cleanse us from a worldly mindset.
+Solitude is the secret to reconnecting with ourselves and being cleansed of a worldly mindset.

-Solitude is the secret to reconnect and understand our identity.
+Solitude is the secret to reconnecting and understanding our identity.

-Solitude is the secret to reconnect and realign our priorities and goals.
+Solitude is the secret to reconnecting and realigning our priorities and goals.

-Solitude is the secret to reconnect and have compassion toward others.
+Solitude is the secret to reconnecting and having compassion toward others.

-Do you imagine if the Education Department implement in their teaching curriculum how to develop the discipline of solitude?
-We would have less identity issues with our students and young people, less self-esteem issues, less suicides and depression, because solitude is the secret to reconnect with God, with themselves and others.
+Could you imagine if the Department of Education added developing the discipline of solitude to its curriculum?
+We would have less identity issues with our students and young people, less self-esteem issues, and less suicides and depression because solitude is the secret to reconnecting with God, with themselves, and others.

-The calling of the Florida Administration for 2021 is to reconnect.
-But this is the problem, we cannot reconnect with others unless we reconnect with God and with ourselves first.
-The reconnection we want to accomplish as a goal begins with solitude.
-Solitude is the answer to reconnect with others.
+The call of the Florida administration for 2021 is to reconnect.
+But this is the problem.
+We cannot reconnect with others unless we reconnect with God and with ourselves first.
+The reconnection we want begins with solitude.
+Solitude is the answer to reconnecting with others.
 It is time to talk about solitude as a lost discipline and bring a revival to our community.